 If, over time, it turns out that your child may not fully grasp what they think they do, don’t despair.
 Children, especially children in a Christian home, often have a tenderness towards God, the Bible, Jesus, and church.
 This is tremendous soil for the gospel to take root, even if it hasn’t yet.
 It is also probably one of the main reasons most Christians trusted in Christ as children.

 A child may or may not understand the weight of the gospel and the expectation Jesus has for His followers.
 This is why it is so important for parents to help them.
-We help them by patiently explaining the gospel, day after day, and waiting to see if God bears fruit.
+We help them by patiently explaining the gospel, day after day, and waiting to see if God produces fruit in your child’s life.
 And we can trust that, if a seed of faith exists, it will someday clearly and wonderfully become visible.